For Newcastle see: https://newcastleareas.wordpress.com/homelessness/homelessness-in-newcastle/

 - Shelter England guide to the legal definition of homelessness

-- Crisis on the hidden homeless
+- Crisis on the hidden homeless and the benefits system

 - Joseph Rowntree Foundation research findings on homelessness